Concerns regarding the security of users’ data are increasing day-by-day, as passwords have become inefficient for protecting customer data.

 Friction, frustration and fatigue remain high for users and administrators.

 Eliminating passwords and replacing them with something that cannot be shared or forgotten is key to a successful authentication strategy.
-It improves user experience, delivers trust, drives business, reduces security risk and associated costs with traditional password methods.
+It improves user experience, delivers trust, drives business, and reduces security risk and associated costs with traditional password methods.